Azure-Samples/acme-fitness-store/azure-container-apps/docs/10-migrate-using-az-spring-export.md

 done
 ```

-### 4. Update Health Probe Ports
+### Update Health Probe Ports

 Manually update health probe (liveness/readiness) ports from `80` to `8080` via Azure Portal (`Application` > `Containers`) for each container app.

 ## Verify Migration

-> **Important:** The Azure Container Apps Gateway component is currently in **preview**.
-For production scenarios, we recommend using a self-hosted gateway solution until the managed gateway component reaches general availability.
-Refer to the [Migrate Spring Cloud Gateway Document](https://aka.ms/asa-scg-migration) for more information.
+> **Note:** The `az spring export` command generates a Bicep file for the Gateway component of Azure Container Apps, which is currently in preview.
+For production environments, it is recommended to use a self-hosted gateway solution.
+For more details, refer to the [Migrate Spring Cloud Gateway documentation](https://aka.ms/asa-scg-migration).

 ### Retrieve Gateway URL